-For those who took out student loans to fund courses starting on or after August 1998, there are two different regimes for undergraduates:
+For those who took out student loans to fund courses starting on or after August 1998, there are three different regimes for undergraduates:

 Plan 1 ― loans in respect of courses which started between August 1998 and 31 August 2012

 Plan 2 ― loans in respect of courses which started on or after 1 September 2012 (also known as post-2012 student loans)

 Plan 4 ― this is a redesignation of Plan 1 loans taken out by students who studied in Scotland and applied for the loans through the Student Awards Agency for Scotland.
 The redesignation applies from 6 April 2021 in order to allow for the increase to the repayment threshold introduced by the Scottish Government (see below)

 For details of the interest charged on the balance owed under each Plan, see the GOV.UK website.
 Note that whilst the interest charged under Plan 2 loans is fixed at the retail price index (RPI) plus 3% whilst the individual is studying, after leaving the course, the interest rate varies depending on the level of the individual’s income on a year-by-year basis.
 See the link

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.

 Access this article and thousands of others like it free for 7 days with a trial of TolleyGuidance.

 Already a subscriber?
 Login